masato1122/auto-kappa/docs/source/tutorial/tips.rst

 ..

-To plot phonon dispersion and DOS
+Plot phonon dispersion and DOS
 =================================

 ``plot_bandos`` helps to plot the phonon dispersion and DOS.